 Control and sale of alcoholic beverages

-The growth in dollar value reflected a combination of factors, including an increase in sales of imported wine and spirits as well as an overall increase of 0.4% in the price of spirits, wines and beer during the fiscal year.
+The growth in dollar value reflected a combination of factors, including an increase in sales of imported wine and beer as well as a 1.1% average increase in alcoholic beverage prices during the fiscal year.

-In litres of absolute alcohol, the volume of sales of alcoholic beverages decreased 0.5% to 228.4 million litres.
+In litres of absolute alcohol, the volume of sales of alcoholic beverages increased 1.3% to 229.5 million litres.

-The net income realized by provincial and territorial liquor authorities, combined with other alcohol-related revenue such as liquor licenses and permits, was up 5.6% to $5.9 billion in 2011 from the previous year.
-Alberta reported a 4.5% decline in net income, while the rest of the provinces and territories experienced growth.
+The net income realized by provincial and territorial liquor authorities, combined with other alcohol-related revenue, such as liquor licenses and permits, reached $5.6 billion in 2010, up 2.5% from the previous year.
+British Columbia reported a decline of 1.5% in net income, while the rest of the provinces and territories experienced growth.

-Beer and liquor stores and agencies sold $9.1 billion worth of beer during the fiscal year ending March 31, 2011, down 0.4% from the previous year.
-Yukon had the largest increase in sales at 4.4%, followed by Ontario at 3.1%.
+Beer and liquor stores and agencies sold $9.2 billion worth of beer during the fiscal year ending March 31, 2010, up 3.8% from the previous year.
+Newfoundland and Labrador had the largest increase in sales at 14.7%.

-Although beer remained the alcoholic drink of choice, measured in both volume and dollar value, its dominance continued to decline as consumers turned more to wine.
+Although beer remained the alcoholic drink of choice in terms of both volume and dollar value, its dominance continued to decline as consumers turned more to wine.

-In 2000, beer had a market share of 52% by dollar value, while wine had 23%.
-By 2011, the market share for beer had declined to 45%, while wine accounted for 30%.
-The market share of spirits declined marginally by 1% over the same period.
+A decade ago, beer had a market share of 52% in terms of dollar value, compared with 23% for wine.
+By 2010, the market share for beer had declined to 46%, while wine accounted for 29%.

 Note to readers